-Following the focus group sessions, two Community Reference Groups will be established(one for the western Kangaroo Island parks, one for Seal Bay) with membership comprising a representative cross-section of focus group participants.
-These Community Reference Groups will work through and refine the ideas raised and the key themes we have heard from community and stakeholders through our engagement activities to date.
-The end product will be two documents – one for the Western end Kangaroo Island parks and one for Seal Bay - that summarise a vision, key themes, guiding principles and a preliminary design brief.
+Following the focus group sessions, two Community Reference Groups were established(one for the western Kangaroo Island parks, one for Seal Bay) with membership comprising a representative cross-section of focus group participants.
+These Community Reference Groups worked through and refined the ideas raised and the key themes heard from almost 600 community members and stakeholders through our engagement activities.
+The end product was two documents – one for the Western end Kangaroo Island parks and one for Seal Bay - that summarise a vision, key themes, guiding principles, opportunities and ideas.

 With phase one and two of the engagement program now complete, careful consideration is being given to the community input and final framework documents from the reference groups as we develop the master plan for a reimagined visitor experience for KI parks.

 In the first quarter of 2021, visitors to Flinders Chase National Park will see the following construction activity: